 - Statutory Sick Pay Relief Package for SMEs

-- A Job Retention Scheme whereby employers can get a grant of 80% of the wages of staff that are not working up to a limit of £2,500 per month.
-HMRC are currently working urgently to set up a system of reimbursement.
+- A Job Retention Scheme whereby employers can get a grant of 80% of the wages of staff that are not working (up to a limit of £2,500 per month) has now been extended until the end of October 2020.

 - VAT for all businesses will be deferred until the end of June 2020 and businesses will have until the end of the financial year to repay those bills.

 - the Bounce Back Loan is now open.
 It is aimed at smaller businesses which offers up to £50,000, with no test of viability, a simple application and is 100% government guranteed.